Harold Ramirez Preview, Player Props: Rays vs. Marlins

 Harold Ramirez At The Plate

-- Ramirez is batting .301 with 13 doubles, two triples, nine home runs and 20 walks.
+- Ramirez is hitting .303 with 13 doubles, two triples, nine home runs and 20 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.